dodid/minitrade/README.md

 - Runs on very low cost machines.

 Limitations as a backtesting engine:
-- Multi-asset strategy only supports market order.
+- Multi-asset strategy only supports long positions and market order.

 Limitations (for now) as a trading system:
 - Tested only on Linux